 Ferries to Skiathos

 Year round there are ferries running to Skiathos from Volos and Agios Konstantinos on the Mainland, including vehicular ferries.
-You can catch a bus to both of the those towns from Athens or the train to Volos via Larissa ( a great way to see Meteora as well!).
+You can catch a bus to both of those towns from Athens or the train to Volos via Larissa ( a great way to see Meteora as well!)

 The best place to stay on Skiathos for first timers: